Cesim Business Management Simulation Games Overview

 Easily Illuminate Business Concepts with Risk Free Team Exercises

-All Cesim business simulation games are built on a powerful, stable and highly scalable online platform, that allows instructors to run their courses from one centralized interface.
+All Cesim business management simulation games are built on a powerful, stable and highly scalable online platform, which allows instructors to run their courses from one centralized interface.

 Features of the Cesim platform: